ZahraMA99/Mastering-JavaScript-in-20-Days/Day5.md

 ```
  console.log( "My name" + s.name + "Aqel" ) is equivelent to console.log( `My name ${s.name} Aqel` );
 ```
+### Spread::stars:
+- We can use it to put all the items from one array inside another array "concat".
+- We can use it to pass all the items from an array as argumant to a function or method.

 ## Delieverables⚙️